RashimNarayanTiku/Texto/README.md

 # Texto
 Texto is a GUI text-editor made in Tkinter (python).
+It is basically an advance version of *Notepad* application. <br>

+Additional features include:
+* Spell checker
+* Text to Speech
+* Find and replace
+* Theme changer
+* Word and character counter

 &ensp;